Introduction

 Implement Training and Communication Strategies

-To ensure the successful implementation of your Acceptable Use Policy (AUP), it’s crucial to develop and communication strategies:
+To ensure the successful implementation of your Acceptable Use Policy (AUP), it’s crucial to develop training and communication strategies:

 Establish Monitoring and Enforcement Procedures